The Developer’s Pit

 mvc-structure-generic

-There are some frameworks that endorse MVC as the proper way to build UI applications, such as MonoRail (part of the Castle Project) and recently Microsoft has been looking into integrating MVC into the .NET Framework 3.5, lots of info on that around the web, one such link is this.
+There are some frameworks that endorse MVC as the proper way to build UI applications, such as (part of the Castle Project) and recently Microsoft has been looking into integrating MVC into the .NET Framework 3.5, lots of info on that around the web, one such link is this.

 MVC is a great concept, it provides away to separate between pure UI code, UI logic and application logic.
 The separation allows the UI developer to be de-coupled from the application logic, all he needs is a good, robust API and to separate between the graphical / rendering part of his presentation code (the View) and the link to the business logic (the Controller).
 It even allows another developer, who did not originally wrote the rendering part to tie between the model and the presentation.
 It gives a lot of flexibility.
 But Dragons be here - is that really the solution we’re looking for?